Resolve conflicts in 10 steps

 - Decision for a solution.

 Once each stakeholder has presented his or her position, you should now work out the positions.
 First, try to get the people concerned to provide answers, then resolve the conflict together.

 Step 6: Explain the call destination and the rules

-Talk to your "opponent" or the person concerned about the goal of the conversation and go through the rules point by point: Say that it is not about clarifying the question of guilt or right to speak, but that the goal is to solve the problem together.
+Talk to your “counterparty” or the person concerned about the aim of the conversation and go through the rules point by point: say that it is not a question of clarifying the question of guilt or of speaking the law, but that the aim is to solve the problem together.